 Cascais (kush-kaish) has rocketed from sleepy fishing village to much-loved summertime playground of wave-frolicking lisboêtas since King Luís I went for a dip in 1870.
 Its trio of golden bays attracts sun-worshipping holidaymakers, who come to splash in the ice-cold Atlantic.
 Don’t expect to get much sand to yourself at the weekend, though.

-There’s plenty of post-beach life, with winding lanes leading to small museums, cool gardens, a shiny new marina and a pedestrianised old town dotted with designer boutiques and alfresco fish restaurants.
-After dark, lively bars and clubs fuel the party.
-Active bods can ride the waves at Praia do Guincho, 9km northwest, or pedal along the palm-fringed coastline to Estoril.
+There’s plenty of post-beach life in the European Youth Capital 2018, too, with winding lanes leading to small museums, cool gardens, a shiny marina and a pedestrianised old town dotted with designer boutiques and al fresco fish restaurants.
+After dark, lively bars fuel the party.
+There's also great surfing at Praia do Guincho, 9km northwest, and running or cycling along the shoreline path.